 An individual who challenges "cherished beliefs or venerated institutions on the grounds that they are erroneous.
 A rebel, someone who does things that others say can't be done.

-Founder/Owner Ngo Okafor has successfully performed dozens of dramatic body transformations and is now excited to own his own gym, where he and his trainers can now transform so many more clients in NYC.
+Founder/Owner Ngo Okafor has successfully performed dozens of rapid dramatic body transformations and is now excited to open his own gym, where he and his trainers can now transform so many more clients in NYC.

 Come in for a tour and see what Iconoclast is all about.

 Part machine, but all heart, Ngo Okafor is the owner/founder of Iconoclast Fitness Studio, the WeWork space for independent personal trainers.
 Ngo is also a fitness expert, a father and philanthropist.
 After a childhood spent bedridden in Nigeria, he moved to the United States to study computer science at the University of Connecticut.
 Never one to shy away from hard work (he had his mother photocopy class notes when he was confined to the hospital, so he could keep up with his schoolwork), he took up boxing at the relatively advanced age of 31 — and proceeded to win the Golden Gloves Championship two years in a row.